SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 npm install @microsoft/generator-sharepoint --global
 ```

-For more information about the Yeoman SharePoint generator, see [Scaffold projects by using Yeoman SharePoint generator](toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md).
+For more information about the Yeoman SharePoint generator, see [Yeoman generator for the SharePoint Framework](yeoman-generator-for-spfx-intro.md).

 ## Install a modern web browser